govau/design-system-components/FAQ.md

 ### Why do you use system fonts?
-During research we have met many Australians who live in rural and remote areas where Internet access is limited but Government services are still required.
+During research we have met many Australians who live in rural and remote areas where internet access is limited but government services are still required.
 Using system fonts makes the load times faster with only a slight compromise on aesthetics.
 System fonts have come a long way.
 Manufacturers are now shipping some elegant fonts as default in their operating systems.